DH-SouthernAfrica/Capacity-Building/README.md

 ## Contributing

-Thanks for your interest in contributing to the Introducing Digital Humanities Project!
+Thanks again for your interest in contributing to the Introducing Digital Humanities Project!

 There are many ways that you can contribute: